The 10 best Gumloop alternatives in 2026 for AI workflow automation, compared on features, ease of use, and pricing.

 What is Gumloop?

 Gumloop is a no-code AI automation and agent platform designed to help teams build, deploy, and manage AI agents without writing code.
-Founded in mid-2023 and backed by Y Combinator, Gumloop raised a $50M Series B led by Benchmark in March 2026 — bringing total funding to $70M and cementing its place as a serious force in the AI-native automation market.
+Founded in mid-2023 and backed by Y Combinator, Gumloop raised a $50M Series B led by Benchmark in March 2026, bringing total funding to $70M and cementing its place as a serious force in the AI-native automation market.

 The platform uses a visual, node-based workflow builder where you drag and drop triggers, logic steps, integrations, and AI actions onto a canvas.
-What sets Gumloop apart from traditional automation tools is that every node can contain AI logic — you can analyze text, make decisions, and transform data within a workflow without wiring external API calls.
+What sets Gumloop apart from traditional automation tools is that every node can contain AI logic.
+You can analyze text, make decisions, and transform data within a workflow without wiring external API calls.
 Gumloop is also model-agnostic, letting you pick the best AI model for each task (OpenAI, Anthropic, Gemini, DeepSeek, and more) under a single subscription with no per-model fees.

 Gumloop has evolved well beyond simple workflow automation.
 The platform now includes: